dwmkerr/angular-modal-service/README.md

 });
 ```

-You can also provide a controller function directly to the modal, with or without the controllerAs attribute :
+You can also provide a controller function directly to the modal, with or without the `controllerAs` attribute.
+But if you provide `controller` attribute with `as` syntax and `controllerAs` attribute together, `controllerAs`
+will have high priority.

 ```js
 ModalService.showModal({